lasso-net/lassonet/README.md

 print("Lambda =", model.best_lambda_)
 ```

+You should always try to give normalized data to LassoNet as it uses neural networks under the hood.

 You can read the full [documentation](https://lassonet.ml/lassonet/api/) or read the [examples](https://github.com/lasso-net/lassonet/tree/master/examples) that cover all features.

 ## Features